jdjakub/phd-thesis/appendix-substrate-ref.md

 \label{no-guessing}
 \end{requirement}

 A reasonable reply to No Guessing might be to just write better documentation.
-However, this is not a solution to implicit bases in user code, and Naïve Honesty attacks the root of the problem in the poor conventions themselves.
+However, this is still not a solution to implicit basis frames in user code, and Naïve Honesty attacks the root of the problem in the poor conventions themselves.

 ## Manually Updating State
-In order to update a piece of state *and ensure* that all relevant UI updates to reflect this, the `upd()` function is used in \ac{JS} code and the console.
+In order to update a piece of state *and ensure* that all relevant UI also updates to reflect this, the `upd()` function is used in \ac{JS} code and the console.
 For example, to change the colour of the shape in Figure\ \ref{fig:rect-spec} to red, one would issue the following command in the console:

 \begin{lstlisting}[language=JavaScript]
 upd(ctx, 'scene', 'shapes', 'children',